barjac/freedv-rade-build/README.md

 This script automates installation of the new RADE development versions of freedv-gui-2.0-dev in modern Linux distibutions.

-It is currently tested in **Mageia, LinuxMint, Fedora, Ubuntu and Debian**
+It is currently tested in **Mageia, LinuxMint, Fedora, Ubuntu, Xubuntu and Debian**

 It initially checks which Linux distribution is in use, that disk space is adequate, whether internet with working DNS is available and that the script is being run as a regular user.